yang3kc/llm_for_css/async_programming/README.md

 Luckily, OpenAI allows sending multiple queries simultaneously to the API (async programming).
 Note that different users might have different [rate limits](https://platform.openai.com/docs/guides/rate-limits/usage-tiers).
 For instance, `Tier 1` users can send up to 3,500 queries per minute to the `gpt-3.5-turbo` model.
 This feature means that while you are waiting for the response, you can process other text messages, greatly saving your time.

 Here is my own experience.
 I created a [tool](https://github.com/yang3kc/daily_arxiv_digest) to filter the new papers on arXiv everyday to save my time.
-It runs the abstracts of new papers through ChatGPT and have it classify them.
+It runs the abstracts of new papers through ChatGPT and has it classify them.
 The old implementation does this paper by paper in order, taking a few minutes to finish about 100 papers.
 Although this is not slow at all, I decided to give async programming a try.
-With the new implementation, it only takes a few seconds to process all the papers now, over x50 improvement!
+With the new implementation, it only takes a few seconds to process all the papers now, over x50 faster!

 # Warning

 Async programming is complicated, and you might run into a sorts of issues if you don't know what you are doing.
 My suggestion is that you should only consider this approach when you absolutely need it.
-This means that you can just use a for loop to process the text messages if you don't have that many to process.
+If you don't have that many text messages to process, you can just use a for loop.
-If you are not in a rush, you should also consider the new [batch API](/batch_processing), which much easier to handle and cheaper.
+If you are not in a rush, you should also consider the new [batch API](/batch_processing), which is much easier to handle and costs only half the price.

 # Async programming